74ls04/vl53l0x-arduino/README.md

 3. Move the "VL53L0X" folder into the "libraries" directory inside your Arduino sketchbook directory.
 You can view your sketchbook location by opening the "File" menu and selecting "Preferences" in the Arduino IDE.
 If there is not already a "libraries" folder in that location, you should make the folder yourself.
 4. After installing the library, restart the Arduino IDE.

-## Examples
+## Example

-Several example sketches are available that show how to use the library.
-You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "VL53L0X".
+An example sketch is available that shows how to use the library.
+You can access it from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "vl53l0xTOFA".
 If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.

 ## ST's VL53L0X API and this library